Jim Evolve CEO at a desk with a laptop and coffee. Headline reads: "Being Found vs Being Chosen: The Real Goal of Modern Search

 • Sound confident without sounding salesy

 They don’t rely on superlatives like “best,” “top,” or “leading.”
+They rely on fit.

 A Common Scenario I See